ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 Each set of `values` shall have the following meta data:

 1. A name.
-Each name shall be unique within the scope of this float image.
+Each name shall be unique within the scope of this `float channel image`.
 1. Global range (min, max).
 This is the global context for the range of the value.

 Each `value` may be: